Causal model

 Causal models can help with the question of external validity (whether results from one study apply to unstudied populations).
 Causal models can allow data from multiple studies to be merged (in certain circumstances) to answer questions that cannot be answered by any individual data set.

-Causal models have found applications in signal processing, epidemiology and machine learning.
+Causal models have found applications in signal processing, epidemiology, machine learning, cultural studies, and urbanism, and they can describe both linear and nonlinear processes.